Columbus Citizens Foundation: History

 Founded by Judge S. Samuel Di Falco and Generoso Pope in 1944, the Foundation was established to memorialize and foster the contributions that their Italian forefathers brought to the United States.

+The building was designed by Boston architectural firm Peabody & Stearns and completed in 1893 for Charles L. Colby, one of the wealthiest men in New York City.
+A close friend of John D. Rockefeller Sr., Colby oversaw Rockefellers' extensive railroad interests and sat on the board of directors of the Northern Pacific Railroad, among others.
+In 1967 the Swedish Consul General sold the property to the Foundation.

 Philanthropic achievements

 The Columbus Citizens Foundation's primary activity is awarding scholarships to students of Italian heritage.
 In addition to its scholarship activities, the Foundation has a tradition of raising funds for specific projects, often humanitarian in nature.